City of Plymouth, MN

 - Organic chemical contaminants include synthetic and volatile organic compounds.
 Sources include industrial processes and petroleum production, gas stations, urban stormwater runoff, and septic systems.

-The Minnesota Department of Health provides information about Plymouth's drinking water sources in a source water assessment, including how Plymouth is protecting drinking water sources, nearby threats to drinking water sources, and how easily water and pollution can move from the surface of the land into drinking water sources, based on natural geology and the way wells are constructed.
+- How easily water and pollution can move from the surface of the land into drinking water sources, based on natural geology and the way wells are constructed.

-Find source water assessments at MDH's Source Water Assessments webpage or call 651-201-4700 between 8 a.m. and 4:30 p.m.
-Monday-Friday.
+Find source water assessments at Source Water Assessments from MDH or call 651-201-4700 between 8 a.m. and 4:30 p.m., Monday-Friday.

 Lead in Drinking Water